 Suffering from vertigo entitles your elderly loved ones to accidental falls and injuries.
 Therefore, it becomes necessary to make certain changes.
 In your home to prevent falls in case of sudden dizzy spells.
 You can consider installing grab bars in the bathrooms.
 Install them in the passageway that leads to their room.
 Remove all slippery floor mats, and tightly secure all the banisters.
 For this reason, your elderly loved ones have better control.
 Especially, over themselves when they feel dizzy or lightheaded.

 Taking care of ears can go a long way in preventing vertigo.
-The buildup of fluids, inflammation and viral infections all contribute to vertigo.
+The buildup of fluids, inflammation, and viral infections all contribute to vertigo.
 Even exposure to loud noises is to be harmful to the ear health of your elderly loved ones.
 Therefore, it is necessary to make regular ear checkups and also keep them away from loud noises.
+Also, check out this post on hearing loss.

 This is an exercise-based program.
 Designed by a specialized physical therapist, to improve balance and reduce dizziness-related problems.